 All documents ‘evidencing’ a warranty against defects must be presented in a certain way, and must include specific information to ensure that consumers understand the warranty and know how to make a claim.

-Providing the information above and attaching a warranty against defects statement as additional information will help you comply with the mandatory text component of these regulations.
+Providing the information above and attaching a warranty against defects statement for goods, services or goods and services, as additional information will help you comply with the mandatory text component of these regulations.

 A consumer purchases a motor vehicle which comes with a three year or 100,000km written warranty outlining what the manufacturer will do if there are certain problems with the vehicle.
 This is a warranty against defects and must comply with the requirements of the ACL.